Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 Outlier Removal
 -----------

-We find that a subset of classified objects are outliers (e.g., edge effects, bright halos near the source contaminating the pixel distribution, bleed trails from nearby stars).
-We visually inspect a subset of candidates to manually select 1000 candidates that are outliers in either band.
-These are available for download as a binary file here as well as the corresponding catalog names.
+We find that a subset of classified objects are outliers (e.g., edge effects, bright halos contaminating the pixel distribution, or bleed trails from nearby stars).
+After visually inspecting a subset of candidates, we manually selected 1,000 objects identified as outliers in either band.
+These are available for download as a binary file along with the corresponding catalog names:

 - `outlier_sample_visually_inspected <https://drive.google.com/file/d/1MlE-9JXsEsq308ssXSTKqaog-UZ5tf5h/view?usp=sharing>`_
 - :download:`outlier_sample_visually_inspected_names.txt <outlier_sample_visually_inspected_names.txt>`.

-We first begin my plotting four of these outliers using the plot_images_grid_2x2 function provided in the Catalog module.
+We begin by plotting four of these outliers using the plot_images_grid_2x2 function provided in the `Catalog <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/catalog/index.html>`_ module.

 .. code-block:: python